Mathieu Kassovitz: Personal life

 Kassovitz was married to French actress Julie Mauduech.
 He directed her in his 1993 film Métisse (Café au lait, English title), in which he also acted.
 She had a small role in his film La Haine (during the scene in the Parisian art gallery).
+Their daughter Carmen, born in 2001, is also an actress.

 In 2009, Kassovitz won the Rallye Monte Carlo des Véhicules à Énergie Alternative (starting event of the FIA Alternative Energies Cup) in the category reserved to electric vehicles, driving a Tesla Roadster.

 Kassovitz is known for his outspokenness, and frequently has made controversial comments on socio-political issues.
 Kassovitz was a strong critic of former French president Nicolas Sarkozy, whom he described in his blog as having "ideas that not only reveal his inexperience of politics and human relations, but which also illuminate the purely demagogical and egocentric aspects of a puny, would-be Napoleon."
 In a 2012 interview, he described the outgoing Sarkozy administration as "horrible".

 On 3 September 2023, while engaged in a training course at the Autodrome de Linas-Montlhéry, Kassovitz was involved in a "serious" motorcycle accident that caused head trauma and a fractured pelvis.